 The Canadian dollar, often referred to as the "Loonie," has historically been correlated with oil prices.
 As Canada is one of the world's leading energy exporters, rising oil prices tend to strengthen the Canadian dollar, while falling prices often weaken it.

 Investors, traders, and central banks use the USDCAD pair to assess macroeconomic trends and make monetary policy decisions.
 The pair is also in demand by exporters and importers of both countries and international investors seeking to hedge currency risks.
-The fluctuations in the USDCAD rate are attributed to economic data, the policies of the Fed and the Bank of Canada, and global economic conditions.
-Due to its high volatility, this pair remains popular among traders and investors.

 Advantages and Disadvantages of Investing in USDCAD